Dolomites Alta Via 1 Classic10 Days & 9 Nights 5 Read 3 reviews

 When To Go

-***July is an incredibly busy month on the Alta Via and therefore we have had to block out certain dates as a handful of the essential huts (Refugio Lavarella, Refugio Fanes and Refugio Lagazuoi) are already fully booked.
+***July is an incredibly busy month on the Alta Via and therefore we may block out certain dates should some of the essential huts (Refugio Lavarella, Refugio Fanes and Refugio Lagazuoi) be fully booked.
 If the dates available do not suit you but you would like to travel to the Dolomites in July we would recommend considering one of our other Dolomites trips such as the Alta Via 1 South or one of our trips in the Tyrol instead.

-***There is no availability in Rifugio Lagazuoi in July and therefore we will need to book you into Rifugio Col Gallina or Rifugio Scotoni, both will require extra walking to be reached
+***Should there be no availability in Rifugio Lagazuoi we will need to book Rifugio Col Gallina or Rifugio Scotoni, both will require extra walking to be reached.

 This tour is available to start any day of the week from July to September.
 Upgrades to private rooms will be shown as an option during the booking process.
 Option & extension prices will be displayed as part of the booking process.
 Please note that private rooms in the mountain huts are extremely limited.
 If you wish to ask for a private room you need to BOOK EARLY.
 While we are always happy to ask, it may not be possible to reserve private rooms in the mountain huts.
 The best time to walk is July to mid-September, with August the most popular month (with the locals too!) and so busier in the huts.
 It is not unheard of for snow to fall on higher ground during the summer, and patches of snow may still be present into July.
 For this reason, we offer the walk starting from the beginning of July.
 July and August are the hottest months and carry the greatest risk of thunderstorms, which can be torrential and usually occur in the afternoon—being well-prepared and equipped for all these eventualities is essential.